What’s on this page?

-The CBORD Mobile ID App is the preferred method for contactless payment at registers.
-When a physical card must be used, students should use the customer-facing swiper.
+Whether you are paying via meal plan, Munch Money, Podium or credit card, the CBORD Mobile ID App can be used for contactless payment at registers.
+When a physical card must be used, please use the customer-facing card swiper.
 Cash payment is not available.

 General seating inside dining halls and the Campus Center will be limited.
 Where seating is available, chairs and tables have been arranged to ensure that physical distancing is properly maintained.
-Furniture should not be moved or rearranged.
+Furniture should not be moved or rearranged at any time.

 Students are required to wear a mask or face covering while using in-person dining services.
 A student can be asked to leave the dining area if they refuse to wear a mask when they are not eating.

-Please refer to the University Auxiliary Services (UAS) website, UAlbany Dining website and Fall 2020 UAS Services Guide for more detailed information on dining and other services offered by UAS — such as ID cards, the Bookstore, laundry, micro-fridges, banking, ZipCar and personal property insurance.
+Please visit the University Auxiliary Services (UAS) website's Spring 2021 Information page and UAlbany Dining website for more detailed information on dining and other services offered by UAS — such as ID cards, campus funds, banking, bookstore, laundry, MicroFridge, ZipCar and personal property insurance.

 Commuter students can use one of 10 single-occupancy rooms — available on a first come, first served basis — to attend online classes.

-The University is providing several student programs and services, funded by the Campus Life Fee, during the Fall 2020 semester.
+The University is providing student programs and services, funded by the Campus Life Fee, during the Spring 2021 semester.

 Most programs and services will be offered virtually, with some small in-person programs.
-Students should follow UAlbanyGO on Instagram and visit the UAlbanyGO website for information on upcoming events.
+Students should follow UAlbanyGO on Instagram for information on upcoming events.

-The Programming Board will offer virtual and in-person entertainment — such as esports, trivia nights, performers and paint nights — via Zoom and live stream throughout the semester.
+The Programming Board will offer virtual and in-person entertainment — such as eSports, trivia nights, performers, movies and paint nights — via Zoom and live stream throughout the semester.

-Student organizations are active and will continue to be in the Fall.
+Student organizations are active.
 Please visit MyInvolvement for a list of student organizations and events that all students can participate in.

-Please visit the UAlbany Department of Athletics website for more information.
+Please visit the UAlbany Division of Athletics website for more information.

-All Campus Recreation rules and procedures will follow New York State reopening guidelines for gyms and fitness centers and are subject to change as the situation surrounding COVID-19 evolves.
+Campus Recreation is following the New York State guidelines for gyms, fitness centers and athletic activities.
+These rules are subject to change as the situation surrounding COVID-19 continues to evolve.

 For the latest updates to program availability and facility protocols, please visit the Campus Recreation website.